Is this a Genuine Cuban Cigar?

 The Official Distribution Chain

-Habanos SA grants single licences on a region-by-region basis.
+Habanos S.A. grants single a licence to import and distribute their cigars for individual territories.
 Regional Licence Holders have their own local distribution offices.
 These local distribution offices sell to sub-distributors and major retailers.

 Retailers can purchase from distributors, sub-distributors, parallel importers, parallel import themselves, or use a combination of all sources.